EduardKhachatrian/GKMI/README.md

 As an example we are using a few publicly available hyperspectral scenes.

-They can be found here - [Hyperspectral Remote Sensing Scenes](https://www.ehu.eus/ccwintco/index.php/Hyperspectral_Remote_Sensing_Scenes)
+Scenes can be found here - [Hyperspectral Remote Sensing Scenes](https://www.ehu.eus/ccwintco/index.php/Hyperspectral_Remote_Sensing_Scenes)

 $\color{teal}{\textbf{Folder Structure of Input Data:}}$